I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 The monthly subscription costs $30 per month and the annual subscription is $24.99 a month which comes out to a total of $299.88 for the year.

-What exactly does your money get you though?
+What exactly does your money get you?

 Well, included in the packages are the professional native speaker recordings, a weekly progress report that you get sent, professional pronunciation transcriptions, unlimited reps for all the languages that they cover, full access to extended learning tools and unlimited offline downloads.